 July 23 - August 3, 2020

-On our 12-day summer community service and adventure program in Wyoming and Colorado, middle school students will volunteer at a no-kill animal sanctuary for homeless animals, stand up paddleboard, explore Rocky Mountain National Park, raft the Arkansas river and explore the beautiful Collegiate Peaks Wilderness.
+On our 12-day community service and adventure program in Wyoming and Colorado, middle school students will volunteer at a no-kill animal sanctuary where they will help with socialization and care of the animals.
+After our hard work on the ranch we'll head to Northern Colorado to stand up paddleboard, explore Rocky Mountain National Park, raft the Cache la Poudre river, and explore the beautiful Arapaho and Roosevelt National Forests.

 A Certificate of Community Service indicating the total hours worked and a Presidential Volunteer Service Award will be issued upon successful completion of the program.

 Explore: Rocky Mountain National Park, Red Rocks Amphitheatre, Downtown Denver

 Zip Line: Front Range, Rocky Mountain Nature Park

 Lodging is in a private home.
 Bedrooms will be divided by gender and participants will sleep slumber party style – in sleeping bags, rotating available beds nightly.
 Showers are available; however, we shower every three to four days to conserve resources and support sustainability.

 Arrive in Denver, CO and then head north to the ranch.
 When we arrive we'll have orientation and a tour of the property.

 Our days at the Ranch will be spent working directly with cats and dogs helping with cleaning, walking, and socializing the animals.
 We may also have the opportunity to help with various projects around the property such as painting, mowing grass, and minor construction.

 After our hard work at the ranch and in search of a different kind of scenery, we'll transfer to Rocky Mountain National Park.
 We'll spend our time hiking, observing wildlife, seeing the Continental Divide, and spending time under the stars.